 Why it’s important: Added steps cost the customer more time, making the experience less convenient.
 Customers are also wary of giving up personal information.
 Always remove any steps you can and only ask for essential information.

 You exhaust a lot of effort and cost to get customers to the payment stage.
-Once you have them in a position to buy, you should do everything possible to funnel them towards completing purchase.
+Once you have them in a position to buy, you should do everything possible to funnel them towards converting.
 Remove any additional distractions, such as the header and footer, menu buttons, additional items to purchase, or anything else that will take the customer away from completing their purchase.